Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 - if satisfied that all the conditions of the scheme have been met the customs officer will stamp your VAT refund documents

-(b) Leaving the EU via another EU country
+(b) Leaving the EU via an EU country

-If you are departing the EU via another EU country, you must present the goods and the refund document to the customs authorities of that country.
+If you are departing the EU via an EU country, you must present the goods and the refund document to the customs authorities of that country.

-(c) Leaving the EU on a through (transit) flight via another EU airport:
+(c) Leaving the EU on a through (transit) flight via an EU airport:

-There are special rules for goods being carried on through flights leaving via another EU airport:
+There are special rules for goods being carried on through flights leaving via an EU airport: